“Laughing Cavalier” by Frans Hals

 The title is an invention of the Victorian press, dating from its first exhibition in 1872–75 soon after it arrived in England.
-It was reproduced in large quantities as a print, and became among of the best known old master paintings in Britain.
+It was reproduced in large quantities as a print and became among of the best known old master paintings in Britain.
 The identity of the man is in fact unknown.
 The recorded 1800’s titles mostly suggest a military man or officer in one of the part-time militia companies.
-The painting is inscribed with the date (1624) and the sitter’s age (26).
+The painting is inscribed with the date of 1624 and the sitter’s age who was 26 years old.

-Up close, this painting is captivating with its masterful technique.
+Up close, this painting is captivating with its powerful technique.
 The vivid colours, differing textures and details of the costume are brilliantly captured in the fluid and expressive brushwork by Frans Hals.

 - Title: Laughing Cavalier